Funding for this project ended on March 31, 2024

 This project is funded in part by the Government of Canada through Agriculture and Agri-Food Canada’s Canadian Agricultural Strategic Priorities Program (CASPP), a $50.3 million, five-year investment to help the agricultural sector adapt and remain competitive.

-Cleanfarms’ Building a Zero-Plastic-Waste Strategy for Agriculture is divided into three main activities.
+Cleanfarms’ Building a Zero-Plastic-Waste Strategy for Agriculture was divided into three main activities.
 We will update this page as these activities unfold.

 Grower surveys tracked farmer attitudes and behaviours related to agricultural plastics over the course of the project.
 Research was completed in British Columbia, Saskatchewan, Ontario, Quebec and the Maritimes.